wmbm/wmbm.github.io/content/post/uk_petitions/index.md

 tags:
     - Webscraping
     - CivTech
+    - EDA
 ---

-For a mini-project, I webscraped and publish freely available UK government petition data.
+For a personal project, I webscraped and published freely available UK government petition data.

+The overall research questions could include:

-Is petitioning the government a pro-active and effective means to change?
+- Is petitioning the government a pro-active and effective means to change?
+- Which petitions are most discussed?
+- What are the reasons for petition rejections?

 You can access the dataset [here](https://www.kaggle.com/datasets/wilomentena/uk-government-petitions) and associated codebooks.